-- Can we control the number of Hit/s?
+- Can we control the number of hits/s?

-The good news is JMeter let you control the throughput via 2 controllers:
+The good news is JMeter lets you control the throughput using 2 Controllers:

-1. Constant Throughput Timer - set the amount of throughput (samples per minute) by adding a timer after the request to slowdown the script so it fits the throughput value.
+1. Constant Throughput Timer - You can set the amount of Throughput (samples per minute) by adding a timer after the request to slowdown the script, so it fits the throughput value.

 Learn how with BlazeMeter's fantastic feature- Real Time Test Control